Didier François (journalist): Activities

-Through the 1970s Didier was active in the Revolutionary Communist League., Then in the 1980s he was at the National Office of UNEF-ID (students’ union).
-In 1984 he and Julien Dray and Harlem Désir created SOS Racisme., He then chose the slogan "Do not touch my friend" for the organization.
+Through the 1970s Didier was actively involved in the Revolutionary Communist League., Then in the 1980s he served on the National Bureau of UNEF-ID (students’ union).
+In 1984 together with Julien Dray and Harlem Désir he created SOS Racisme., He is credited for having coined the society slogan "Don't touch my pal".

 Journalistic career

 He began journalism with Matin de Paris of 1 September 1985.
 He covered international news and specialized in the conduct of armed conflicts in Africa, Central America and the Middle East.
 When these subjects were not so active, he joined the Central Press Agency (ACP) as a reporter and followed the war in Afghanistan or between Iran and Iraq.

 In June 1989, he took the job of a correspondent in South Africa, where he covered the fall of apartheid for Libération.
 In July 1991, he joined the Paris office of the newspaper as a war correspondent.
 He then continued as a permanent special envoy to the Soviet Union during the August 1991 coup, then to Bosniain July 1992.
 He followed the day-to-day collapse of the Soviet empire and the break-up of the Balkans.
 He was in Moscow from October 1994 to cover the first war in Chechnya.
 He successively took the job of a permanent special envoy to Kosovo in 1999, to Gaza in 2000, to Afghanistan from September 2001 and to Iraq from January 2003.
 Didier was appointed a Jerusalem correspondent in the summer of 2005.
 He covered the war in Lebanon before being shot in Gaza on 17 December 2006.

 At the end of his convalescence, on 1 April 2007, Didier François joined Europe 1 radio as a reporter to covers international news, including the Arab Spring, as well as Defense and Terrorism issues.
 He notably accompanied the French forces in foreign operations in Afghanistan, Mali or Iraq, for Europe 1 and for Paris Match.

 On 6 June 2013, he was kidnapped by the Islamic State of Iraq and the Levant north of Aleppo, where he was investigating the use of chemical weapons by the Syrian regime.
 He was released on 19 April 2014 at the same time as his fellow prisoner, photographer Edouard Elias and two other French colleagues also taken hostage in the region.
 Since his release, Didier François has resumed his activities as Grand reporter on Europe 1 radio.